 Deception

-A Deception check determines whether or not you can convincingly hide the truth, either verbally or through your actions.
-The deception can encompass everything from misleading others through ambiguity or telling outright lies.
-The base ability used is normally Charisma, but other abilities could be used depending on circumstance (ie. utilizing physical tricks to divert attention may use Dexterity or Strength).
+The Deception skill is used to convincingly hide the truth, either verbally or through your actions.
+The deception can encompass everything from misleading others through ambiguity or telling outright lies, or utilizing physical tricks to divert attention.

 Create a Diversion | Untrained